Heart of the House Hospitality Management: FAQs

 Depending on the number of services chosen, savings can be anywhere from several percentage points to up to 20%.

-Turnkey housekeeping (including vacation ownership and timeshare cleaning), night cleaning, stewarding, window and chandelier cleaning, floor care, kitchen cleaning, casino cleaning, security, landscaping, laundry management and valet parking services.
+Turnkey housekeeping (including vacation ownership and timeshare cleaning), overnight cleaning, stewarding, window and chandelier cleaning, floor care, kitchen cleaning, casino cleaning (EVS services), security, landscaping, laundry management and valet parking services.

 The heart of the house hospitality management company handles all government and workplace checks for everything from drug testing and background checks for immigration and criminal records (e verification) to payroll.